asteris-llc/converge/docs/content/resources/docker.image.md

 Image is responsible for pulling Docker images.
 It assumes that there is already a Docker daemon running on the system.
+*Note: docker resources are not currently supported on Solaris.*

 ## Example